KevinPladdet/Viridian_Serpent/README.md

 ---

 #### Credits:
-Project could not have been made possible without Jacco Bikker's Blog Series: <br> ["Ray Tracing with Voxels in C++"](https://jacco.ompf2.com/2024/04/24/ray-tracing-with-voxels-in-c-series-part-1/)
+Project could not have been made possible without Jacco Bikker's Blog Series: <br> [Ray Tracing with Voxels in C++](https://jacco.ompf2.com/2024/04/24/ray-tracing-with-voxels-in-c-series-part-1/)